Published: August 21, 2020 | Last Updated: May 26, 2025

 V-mount batteries, on the other hand, originated as a Sony design.
 They’re labeled as V-mounts (or V-locks) instead of “Sony” locks because of the V-shaped connection piece at the back of the batteries.

-V-lock batteries mount onto a plate that is attached to the camera from there.
+V-lock batteries mount onto a plate attached to the camera from there.

-While the Anton-Bauer mounts are fairly popular among cinematographers in the United States, V-mounts are more prevalent and used in more camera rigs by cinematographers around the world, in part thanks to their simple and easy to use functionality and universal nature.
+While Anton-Bauer mounts are fairly popular among cinematographers in the United States, V-mounts are more prevalent and used in more camera rigs by cinematographers around the world, in part due to their simple and easy-to-use functionality and universal nature.

-V-mount batteries are used by many of the supporting accessories you would use with your camera, like secondary monitors, on-camera LED lights, or other add-ons.
+V-mount batteries are used by many supporting accessories you would use with your camera, like secondary monitors, on-camera LED lights, or other add-ons.

 This also means that no matter where you go, more cinematographers or photographers might have extra V-mount batteries you can swap in if yours lose their charge – or you lose your own.